15 Top-Rated Tourist Attractions in Guatemala

 The small coastal village of Monterrico, with its laid-back feel and lovely stretch of oceanfront, will appeal to anyone looking for some time at the beach and a little nature.
 Unlike the high inland regions, the area around Monterrico is hot and tropical.
 The beach here is dominated by big surf and not always ideal for swimming, but beautiful nonetheless.

-The Biotopo Monterrico-Hawaii, or Monterrico Nature Reserve as it is commonly referred to by visitors, is a nature reserve created to protect mangrove forests and sea turtles.
-For tourists, this is usually the highlight of a visit to Monterrico.
-Covering an area of both land and water, it's a habitat for a large variety of bird and aquatic life including leatherback and Kemp's ridley turtles.
-Boat tours take visitors through the swamps and offer good opportunities for bird and wildlife viewing, particularly in the morning hours.
+The Biotopo Monterrico-Hawaii, or Monterrico Nature Reserve, is a nature reserve created to protect mangrove forests and sea turtles.
+Covering an area of both land and water, it's a habitat for a large variety of bird and aquatic life, including leatherback and Kemp's ridley turtles.
+Boat tours offer trips through the swamps and good opportunities for bird and wildlife viewing, particularly in the morning hours.

 Livingston is the departure point for boat rides on the Río Quehueche and Río Cocolí or to the Cayos Sapodillas for snorkeling and fishing.
 The best beaches are just outside of town, easily reached by taxi.

-For an overview of traditional Guatemalan costumes, from ceremonial pieces to regular garments, the Ixchel Museum of Mayan Costumes is the place to visit.
-The museum, on the Universidad Francisco Marroquin campus, has a vast collection of textiles dating to the end of the 19th century, originating from 120 Guatemalan communities.
+The vast collection of textiles dates to the end of the 19th century, originating from 120 Guatemalan communities.
 A collection of paintings illustrating the regional costumes complements the exhibits.
 The museum is named for the Mayan goddess of fertility and weaving.

 Address: 6A Calle 6, Guatemala City

-For anyone spending time in Guatemala City one of the most interesting places to enjoy a few hours at is the Museo Popol Vuh.
+If you have some time in Guatemala City and want to learn about Mayan culture, one of the most interesting places to enjoy a few hours at is the Museo Popol Vuh.
 This is one of the leading museums in the world of Mayan art, housing a valuable and comprehensive collection of both Mayan and colonial art.
 On display are a large collection of masks, pottery, gems, tools, and sculptures.